Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.rst

    .. image:: media/noc-interface.png
       :width: 600

+8. Click **Finish** to complete and exit CIPS configuration.

-8. Double-click the **NoC IP**.
-From the General Tab, set **Number of AXI Slav interfaces** and **AXI Clocks** to 8:
+9. Double-click the **NoC IP**.
+From the General Tab, set **Number of AXI Slave interfaces** and **AXI Clocks** to 8:

    .. image:: media/noc-settings.png
       :width: 600

-9. From the Inputs tab, configure the following settings for S06 AXI and S07 AXI:
+10. From the Inputs tab, configure the following settings for S06 AXI and S07 AXI:

    .. image:: media/noc-axi.png
       :width: 600

-10. Configure the following settings from the Connectivity tab:
+11. Configure the following settings from the Connectivity tab:

     .. image:: media/noc-connectivity.png
       :width: 600

-11. Click **OK**.
+12. Click **OK**.

-12. Make connections between CIPS and NoC as shown below
+13. Make connections between CIPS and NoC as shown below

     .. image:: media/noc-ip-1.png
        :width: 600